Regulated market

+Reasons for regulation

 One of the reasons for regulation can be the importance of the regulated activity – meaning the harm suffered should the industry fail would be so fatal that regulators (governments, legislators) cannot afford the risk.
 This includes fields like banking or financial services.
 Secondly, it is common for some markets to be regulated under the claim that they are natural monopolies, or that a monopoly would very likely appear should there be no regulation.
 It is crucial to prevent misuse of monopoly power, as this can lead to delivery of poor services with very high prices.
 This includes for example the telecommunications, water, gas, or electricity supply.
 Often, regulated markets are established during the partial privatisation of government controlled utility assets.